saurabhacellere/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/CommandsManual.md

 | `-setlevel` *host:port* *classname* *level* [-protocol (http|https)] | Sets the log level of the log identified by a qualified *classname*, in the daemon running at *host:port*.
 The `-protocol` flag specifies the protocol for connection. |

 Get/Set the log level for a Log identified by a qualified class name in the daemon dynamically.
-By default, the command sends a HTTP request, but this can be overridden by using argument `-protocol https` to send a HTTPS request.
+By default, the command sends an HTTP request, but this can be overridden by using argument `-protocol https` to send an HTTPS request.

 Example: